centreborelli/multiview-fpn/README.md

 Same for pytorch implementation with Pytorch/Multi_view_GD_offline.py

 ## DATA
-The the data is available on the following [link](https://zenodo.org/records/13935908)
+The data is available on the following [link](https://zenodo.org/records/13935908)

 ## Citation
 If you use our work, please cite us with the following: